AI-Powered Database Migrations with Bani's MCP Server

 With the MCP server configured, you can drive an entire migration through conversation.
 Here is a typical workflow:

-Step 3: Generate the configuration
+Step 3: Generate a migration

 Step 4: Review and refine